Chaste/Chaste.github.io/site/content/docs/installguides/dependency-versions.md

 Chaste has a number of dependencies.
 If you are using the [Ubuntu package](../ubuntu-package) then the best versions are selected and installed automatically for you.
+If you are doing a manual Linux installation, then this page shows you the supported and preferred versions of each dependency.
+Note that this page reflects the status of the current trunk code.

-If you are doing a manual linux installation, then this page shows you the supported and preferred versions of each dependency.
-Note that it reflects the status of the current trunk code, rather than previous releases of Chaste; see instead the copy of this page associated with a release for that information.
+If you are looking for information about supported dependency versions for a [previous release](https://github.com/Chaste/Chaste/releases) of Chaste, see instead the copy of this page associated with that release.

 The [main install guide](InstallGuides/InstallGuide) should generally be updated to reflect installation instructions for one of the preferred versions.